siisurit/siisurit_guide/guide/user/connectors/youtrack.md

 ### Assignees

 By default, Siisurit takes the first custom field of type `user` as assignee.
 If this field has multiple values, it results in multiple assignees.
-For simple project configurations, this might already be what you want.
+For simple tracker configurations, this might already be what you want.

-However, some project configurations have multiple `user` fields.
+However, some tracker configurations have multiple `user` fields.
 For example, to represent different roles like "requirement engineer", "designer", "developer", "tester", "translator", and so on.
 In this case, you might either choose to treat a specific field or multiple of them as "assignee" in Siisurit.

-Use the tracker option `api_custom_assignee_fields` to specify these fields by name.
+In the configuration YAML, use the tracker option `api_custom_assignee_fields` to specify these fields by name.
 Be aware these names are **case-sensitive**.
 For example, to extract the assignee from a single custom field named "Assignee" of type `user`:

 ```yaml
 api_custom_assignee_fields: "Assignee"